Background pattern

 Children and adolescents

-Consult your doctor, even if any of the previously mentioned circumstances have occurred at any time.
+Consult your doctor, even if any of the above circumstances have occurred to you in the past.

-Other medications and Ameride
+Other medicines and Ameride

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication, including those purchased without a prescription.
+Inform your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines, including those obtained without a prescription.

-Ameride with food and beverages
+Taking Ameride with food and drinks

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

 The use of Ameride is not recommended during pregnancy.

-Driving and operating machinery
+Driving and using machines

 Use in athletes

-Since this medication contains a component that may result in a positive analytical result for doping control, inform athletes.
+Athletes are informed that this medicine contains a component that may result in a positive doping test.

-Ameride contains yellow orange and lactose
+Ameride contains orange yellow and lactose

-This medication contains lactose.
-If your doctor has indicated that you have a certain sugar intolerance, consult with them before taking this medication.
+This medicine contains lactose.
+If your doctor has told you that you have an intolerance to some sugars, consult with them before taking this medicine.

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medicine given by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 Most people take the tablets with a little water.